ma-gilles/recovar/README.md

 ## Limitations

 - *Symmetry*: there is currently no support for symmetry.
 If you got your poses through symmetric refinement, it will probably not work.
 It should probably work if you make a symmetry expansion of the particle stack, but I have not tested it.
 - *Memory*: RECOVAR uses a lot of memory by default.
 For a stack of images of size 256, you need approximately 200 GB + size of dataset.
 You can also use the --lazy option, which will do lazy loading, in which case you need a little more than 200.
 If you run out of memory, you can use the --low-memory-option, in which case you need 60GB.
 If even that fails, you can try --very-low-memory-option.
 Finally, you can downsample the data and run RECOVAR.
+You can generate states from the full resolution images even if you ran the RECOVAR pipeline on downsampled images by using `compute_state.py` and passing the `--particles` argument.
+The memory requirement for the compute_state is approximately `n_bins * volume_size * 32` bytes where n_bins is 50 by default (~26 GB for size 256 images).
 - *ignore-zero-frequency*: I haven't thought much about the best way to do this.
 I would advise against using it for now.
 - *Other ones, probably?*: if you run into issues, please let me know.